MassimoTambu/nazdrovia/nazdrovia-backend/README.md

-Backend built in GO with Fiber v2
+Backend built in Nodejs with NestJs & Typescript